 - Pencil erasers

-Swallowing a pencil eraser may lead to an intestinal blockage, which can cause abdominal pain.
+Swallowing a pencil eraser may lead to an intestinal blockage, which can cause abdominal pain, nausea and/or vomiting.

 Before Calling Emergency